-These proceedings are open to the public, and generally allow local residents to offer their input into this decision making process.
+These proceedings are open to the public and generally allow residents to offer their input into this decision-making process.
 A decision of a zoning board of appeals may then be appealed in court, which is often done in Massachusetts’s Land Court.
 To do so, one must show that they have been “aggrieved” by the zoning decision.

-A Massachusetts zoning matter generally requires an understanding of both the local town or city’s zoning ordinances, as well as state law that regulates this area of law.
+A Massachusetts zoning matter generally requires an understanding of both the local town or city’s zoning ordinances and state law that regulates this area of law.
 Not surprisingly, these matters can get complicated really quickly!

 Massachusetts zoning often consists of detailed regulations and procedures that can be a challenge to a non-lawyer.
 As an experienced real estate litigation attorney, I can assist with:

 - Obtaining a variance to a zoning requirement

 - Zoning Enforcement

 - Civil litigation of zoning disputes